iarroyof/rl4kbc-csr/README.md

     font-size: 106%;
     }
     </style>
-    <h1>KICoDi</h1>
+    <h1>RL4KBC&CSR</h1>
     <h2>Knowledge Inference for nonCommunicable Diseases</h2>
     <img src="media/logo.png" width=400 alt="logo">
     <h3>Please read this guide before try to run the application.</h3>
     <p>
-    This repository contains almost all the necessary stuff to run your own copy of KICoDi.
+    This repository contains almost all the necessary stuff to run your own copy of RL4KBC&CSR.
     </p>
     <div>
         <h3>Installing Conda</h3>
-        <p>KICoDi works with different libraries in specific versions, so we strongly recommend create an environment dedicated to KICoDi.
+        <p>RL4KBC&CSR works with different libraries in specific versions, so we strongly recommend create an environment dedicated to RL4KBC&CSR.
 A good option is install <a href="https://www.anaconda.com/products/distribution" target="_blank">Conda</a> (or MiniConda) a powerful tool with some IDE's and a easy manage of <a href="https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf" target="_blank">environments</a>.
         </p>
-        <p>Once you have installed Conda, you must <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" target="_blank">create an environment</a> from <highl>env.yml</highl> With this step you will have all necessary libraries needed to run KICoDi.
-Open your terminal in KICoDi directory and type:
+        <p>Once you have installed Conda, you must <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" target="_blank">create an environment</a> from <highl>env.yml</highl> With this step you will have all necessary libraries needed to run RL4KBC&CSR.
+Open your terminal in RL4KBC&CSR directory and type:
         </p>
         <code>conda env create -f env.yml</code>
         <p>